rust-br/rust-book-pt-br/src/ch09-02-recoverable-errors-with-result.md

 `Result` using a basic tool: the `match` expression that we discussed in Chapter 6.

-Devemos fazer com que o código na Lista 9-3 faça diferentes ações dependendo do valor retornado por `File::open`.
-A Lista 9-4 mostra uma maneira de lidar com o `Result` usando uma ferramenta básica: a expressão `match` que discutimos no Capítulo 6.
+Devemos fazer com que o código na Listagem 9-3 faça diferentes ações dependendo do valor retornado por `File::open`.
+A Listagem 9-4 mostra uma maneira de lidar com o `Result` usando uma ferramenta básica: a expressão `match` que discutimos no Capítulo 6.